The Best $1,000 High-End Home Theater PC Build – February 2023

 If you want to build the best home theater PC (HTPC) for $1,000, this is the system for you!
-The $1,000 High-End 4K Home Theater PC Build may be sleek and compact, but it packs in plenty of impressive gear.
+The $1,000 High-End 4K Home Theater PC Build may be sleek and compact, but it packs in plenty of impressive gear, plus a lot of room for expansion.
 It features a stylish design that will blend in perfectly with the rest of your AV components, which is great for keeping other members of your household happy.
 Behind that unimposing façade, however, lies the power of a seriously tricked-out PC!

-By the way, the $1,000 High-End 4K HTPC Build has plenty of expansion potential, so be sure to check out the optional components we recommend at the end of this guide, as well as our favorite accessories!
-Throughout this guide, we list product links to Amazon, Newegg, or B&H for our US readers, and our Amazon links will auto-convert for readers in Canada, the UK, and parts of the EU.
+The $1,000 High-End 4K HTPC Build has plenty of expansion potential, so be sure to check out the optional components we recommend at the end of this guide, as well as our favorite accessories!
+Throughout this guide, we provide product links to Amazon, which will auto-convert for readers in Canada, the UK, and parts of the EU.
 As always, we’d appreciate if you’d use our product links, which helps support continued development of this and all of our buyer’s guides.

-This board has both HDMI 2.1 and Displayport 1.4, meaning you can easily run any monitor or TV using the CPU we recommend without a video card in your system!
+This board has both HDMI 2.1 and Displayport 1.2, meaning you can easily run any monitor or TV using the built-in graphics on the CPU we recommend without a video card in your system!

 The high speed of this RAM will help not only the CPU, but the built-in graphics too, as it borrows system RAM for its image processing.
 Just make sure to enable the faster speed in the motherboard's UEFI to take advantage of it!

 Solid-State Drive –